coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void mtxf_cylboard(Mat4 dest, Mat4 mtx, Vec3f position, s16 angle);`

-### Description
-Creates a "cylindrical billboard" transformation from the 4x4 matrix `mtx` placed at `position` with a given `angle`.
-Unlike a full billboard, this might allow rotation around one axis while still facing the viewer on others

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_identity](#mtxf_identity)

+### Description
+Sets the 4x4 floating-point matrix `mtx` to the identity matrix.
+The identity matrix leaves points unchanged when they are transformed by it which is useful for matrix math

 ### Lua Example
 `mtxf_identity(mtx)`